PixarAnimationStudios/OpenUSD-proposals/proposals/selfAssemblingModelHierarchy/README.md

 Simplify correct model hierarchy maintenance and construction through removal of the need for explicit `kind=group` tagging without incurring _any_ additional reads of `kind` metadata.

 ## Background
-USD presents "model hierarchy" as a mechanism for efficient traversal of a stage's "important" prims.
+OpenUSD presents "model hierarchy" as a mechanism for efficient traversal of a stage's "important" prims.
 This importance generally corresponds to the stage's referenced assets, but is pipeline independent, persistent under flattening of arcs, and allows for "casual" use of composition operators without implying "importance" (ie. using internal references to reuse scene description).

 Model hierarchy is expressed through a prim's `kind` metadata.
 It's worth noting that `kind` is an extensible concept, but that won't be addressed in this document as to participate in model hierarchy, they must derive from one of the standard `kind`s. `kind` is distinct from and orthogonal to a prim's schema type.